 Annuities provide a steady stream of income.
-However, sometimes people’s needs change, and they need to reevaluate their annuity.
+However, sometimes people’s needs change, and they must reevaluate their annuity.
 This is especially common in cases of emergencies or new opportunities.

-If you take your money out of your annuity early, you will have to pay more taxes and higher fees.
-But if you wait for a few years, then the tax and fees will be lower.
+If you take your money out of your annuity early, you must pay more taxes and higher fees.
+But if you wait a few years, the tax and fees will be lower.

 But what if you need money now because you can’t wait?

-You might get more money now if you sell payments on the secondary market instead of making withdrawals from your annuity account.
-However, you will sell your annuity at a discount and most definitely lose money.
+You might get more money now if you sell payments on the secondary market instead of withdrawing from your annuity account.
+However, you will sell your annuity at a discount and lose money.

 How Do I Cash Out An Annuity?

 If you need to cash out your annuity, the first step is to contact your insurance company and request an annuity surrender form.
 Next, decide whether to surrender the entire amount or a partial amount.
-Then, fill out the surrender form and send it back to the insurance company.
-They will process it and then send you a check for the amount you’re cashing out.
+Then, please complete the surrender form and return it to the insurance company.
+They will process it and send you a check for the amount you’re cashing out.

-Tip* Find out if the insurance company may be able to withhold taxes on your behalf and send them to the IRS or pay the taxes to the IRS yourself at tax time.
+Tip* Find out if the insurance company can withhold taxes on your behalf and send them to the IRS or pay the taxes to the IRS yourself at tax time.

 Is It Smart To Cash In An Annuity?

-Annuities typically have surrender charges if you cash out the annuity before a certain period of time.
-Surrender charges are usually a percentage of your annuity’s value, and they usually decline over time.
+Annuities typically have surrender charges if you cash out the annuity before a certain period.
+Surrender charges are usually a percentage of your annuity’s value and usually decline over time.
 Therefore, the earlier an annuitant wants to cash in an annuity, the higher the fee.
 The more they wait, the lower the fees.